fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_3.md

 4. Write two tests that use the same fixture.
 5. Run pytest --setup-showtest_fixtures.py.
 Are all the fixtures run before every test?
 6. Add scope='module' to the fixture from Exercise 4.
-7. Re-run pytest--setup-showtest_fixtures.py.
+7. Re-run pytest --setup-showtest_fixtures.py.
 What changed?
 8. For the fixture from Exercise 6, change return <data> to yield <data>.
 9. Add print statements before and after the yield.
 10. Run pytest-s -v test_fixtures.py.
 Does the output make sense?